Species Arctia caja - Great Tiger Moth - Hodges#8166

 Holartic: in North America, occurs from Labrador and Nova Scotia to New York, west to Minnesota, and across southern Canada to British Columbia, plus south in the west to Colorado, Utah, Nevada, northern California

 occurs throughout Eurasia

 Adults fly from June to September; July and August in the north

 larvae present from spring to June, and again in fall

-larvae feed on a wide variety of woody and herbaceous plants - see list of species
+Larvae feed on a wide variety of woody and herbaceous plants including:

 Life cycle images

 1)larva eating Bracken fern 2)larva eating spirea 3)adult 4) cocoon and spent pupal case